-- the shortlisting panel chair must advise PA; - PA provide the person making the initial contact with the contact information required;

-- the person making initial contact must provide certain information as a minimum, which is outlined in the letter template provided at Appendix 1. - Non-shortlisted applicants will be informed electronically from HR/PA on behalf of the shortlisting panel, that they have been unsuccessful.
+- the shortlisting panel chair must advise HR; - HR provide the person making the initial contact with the contact information required; - HR will complete the internet search for shortlisted candidates; - the person making initial contact must provide certain information as a minimum, which is outlined in the letter template provided at Appendix 1. - 4.4.13 Non-shortlisted applicants will be informed electronically from HR on behalf of the shortlisting panel, that they have been unsuccessful.